StarumDDD/Personalized-portfolio-cite-TS/USER_GUIDE.md

 # Portfolio Website User Guide

-This guide explains how to use, run, customize, and deploy your new portfolio website.
+This guide explains how to use, run, customize, and deploy the portfolio website.

 ## Table of Contents
 1. [Getting Started](#getting-started)